The history of the Royal Hospital Chelsea and the Chelsea Pensioners and how you can visit.

 As the host venue of the Chelsea Flower Show, the Royal Hospital Chelsea sees over 157,000 visitors pass through its gates every May.
 However, these horticulture lovers only get to see the outside of this historic venue.
 Known as the home of the ‘Chelsea Pensioners’, parts of the Royal Hospital are open to visitors, including during Open House London.

 The Royal Hospital Chelsea is a retirement and nursing home for around 300 veterans of the British Army.
 Until the 17th century, there was no state provision to look after retired or injured soldiers.
 However, King Charles II (1630-1685) recognised these veterans needed care and founded the Royal Hospital Chelsea in 1682.
-He chose to establish it on a 66-acre site in Chelsea, which housed a theological college named ‘Chelsey College’, founded 73 years older by his grandfather James I of England (1566-1625).
+He chose to establish it on a 66-acre site in Chelsea, which housed a theological college named ‘Chelsey College’, founded 73 years earlier by his grandfather James I of England (1566-1625).
 Charles II and his royal administrator Sir Stephen Fox (1627-1716) commissioned architect Sir Christopher Wren (1632-1723) to design and oversee the building’s construction.

 Wren designed the Great Hall and Chapel.
 The 42ft high chapel was completed in 1687 and was consecrated in August 1691.
 The chapel’s interior features a painting of the Resurrection of Christ by Italian painter Sebastiano Ricci (1659-1734) and his nephew Marco Ricci (1676–1730), which was added in 1710-15 during Queen Anne’s (1665-1714) reign.
 Just to the south-west of the Chapel was the Great Hall, which was originally intended as a dining hall.
 It featured 16 long tables with a large mural of King Charles II on horseback being crowned by Victory.
 Meanwhile, outside in the central court, the King was honoured again with a 7ft 6in statue in copper alloy by Grinling Gibbons (1648-1721).
-Read the rest of this entry

 The history of a Medieval remnant of the old Palace of Westminster.